-A conspiracy arises when two or more people want to do anything illegal and when two or more people agree to accomplish something illegal through illicit means.
-It is not criminal as long as the design is based only on purpose.
+A criminal conspiracy arises when two or more people want to perform an illegal act or when two or more people agree to accomplish something illegal through illicit means.
 In other terms, criminal conspiracy is a criminal collaboration.

 INGREDIENTS OF CRIMINAL CONSPIRACY CONSPIRACY IPC

-Criminal conspiracy gets defined under Section 120A of the Indian Penal Code.
-According to S. 120-A, the following are the elements of criminal conspiracy:
+Criminal conspiracy is defined under Section 120A of the Indian Penal Code.
+According to S. 120-A, a criminal conspiracy has the following elements:

-- There must be an agreement between two or more people;
+- An agreement between two or more people should exist;

 - The agreement must be to do or cause to get done: